Title

 Purpose

-This Standard is intended to provide guidance, structure, and procedural safeguards for the University in accordance with the Freedom of Speech and Expression University Policy.
+This Standard is intended to provide guidance, structure, and procedural safeguards for The University of North Carolina at Chapel Hill ("the University") in accordance with the University's Freedom of Speech and Expression University Policy.

-This Standard applies to all students, staff, and faculty of the University, as well as to all campus visitors wishing to engage in expressive conduct on campus.
+This Standard applies to all University students, staff, faculty, and visitors who wish to engage in expressive conduct on University Property.

 Standard